 - Each unit runs a combination of 10/100, 10/100/1000 along with short haul fiber interfaces and functions fully redundantly.
 ColoGuard maintain a full set of spares, including chassis, blades, power supply units, and supervisor modules for entire network Cisco gear.

 Network Redundancy and Dark Fiber Providers

 From our redundant core, we supply two diverse network connections from two separate core switches.
 While only one connection is used to route traffic, the second connection is a hot-standby circuit ready to route traffic in the event of problem.
 The change-over to the hot-standby circuit happens instantly without any changes to the network configuration.

-- Additional network POPs maintained in 3 other NYC datacenter facilities.
+- Additional network POPs maintained in 3 other Manhattan data center facilities.